Skip to main content

 Back up photos automatically

-Whether they’re memories from family vacations or digital assets for work projects, your cloud photos are some of the most important files you have.
-Keeping full-resolution copies backed up with online photo storage can give you peace of mind.
-Here are just a few ways Dropbox can keep your photos safe:
+Whether they’re memories from family vacations or digital assets for work projects, your online photos are some of your most important files.
+Backing up full-resolution copies to cloud storage can give you peace of mind.
+Dropbox can keep your photos safe in several ways:

-• Camera uploads: With this feature, photos from your phone or tablet will be automatically backed up to Dropbox.
+• Camera uploads — Photos from your phone or tablet will be automatically backed up to Dropbox.
 Or in our desktop app, photos will be copied from cameras, memory cards, or mobile devices whenever you connect one to your computer.

-• Screenshot backups: You can set up our desktop app to automatically move screenshot images to your Dropbox, or have mobile device screenshots backed up using camera uploads.
+• Screenshot backups — Set up our desktop app to automatically move screenshot images to your Dropbox account, or back up mobile device screenshots using camera uploads.

 Photos backed up to cloud storage on a mobile device